xieguigang/dev-kit/buildtools/README.md

 Install app runtime for this utility tool:
 > PM> Install-Package VB_AppFramework

+### Load nuget describ metadata

 Parsing nuget package description meta data file by using Xml deserializatin:

 There is two section in the nuget package meta data:

-1. metadata
++ metadata

-The meta data section records the summary information about your nuget package, and it can be parsing by just using a simple class:
+> The meta data section records the summary information about your nuget package, and it can be parsing by just using a simple class:

 ```visualbasic
 Public Class metadata